 Now, let’s dive into the exciting part – starting your mobile notary business in seven manageable steps.

 Note: The first step is to actually be a notary.
 So make sure you have your commission certificate from your state before you think about launching a business.

-Training and licensure fees range between $90-$225, depending on the state you reside and its requirements.
-On the other hand, bonds average $125 and generally last for four years.
+The cost of training and licensure can vary from $90 to $225, depending on your state of residence and its specific requirements.
+On the other hand, bonds average $125 and typically last for a duration of four years.

-I also recommend including the cost of website development and maintenance, fuel, marketing materials, insurance, payroll and taxes, and other similar expenses in your initial budget.
+I recommend incorporating expenses such as website development and maintenance, fuel, marketing materials, insurance, payroll, taxes, and other similar costs into your initial budget.

 How much you charge depends on the type of document you’re signing and who your client is.
 Typically, you can charge $5-$10—or if you’re a loan signing agent, $75-$200 per appointment.

-You probably already have a name in mind if you’re wondering how to start a mobile notary business, which is great since choosing the right name for your mobile notary is an important and challenging task.
+If you’re contemplating how to start a mobile notary business, you likely have a name in mind.
+This is a positive step because choosing the perfect name for your mobile notary venture is an essential yet challenging task.

 - Your state’s business records